-US Army soldier performing a 3-rep maximum deadlift, the strength event on the ACFT score chart
+US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

-The Army Combat Fitness Test (ACFT) Scoring System Explained
+The Army Fitness Test (AFT) Scoring System Explained (Formerly the ACFT)

-Each of the six ACFT events targets a different physical quality, which is why understanding the scoring is more than memorizing a chart, it tells you what kind of athlete the Army expects you to be.
-The same scoring framework underpins everything from the 60-point per-event minimum to the specific Sprint-Drag-Carry standards, and even the rules for ACFT alternate event scoring.
-The standard test is, in effect, a full-body syllabus of functional fitness.
-Soldiers who want a structured training program built around the exact physical qualities the ACFT measures, strength, explosive power, anaerobic capacity, core stability, and aerobic endurance, can find one through CF ONE training programs.
+Each AFT event targets a different physical quality, which is why understanding the scoring is more than memorizing a chart, it tells you what kind of athlete the Army expects you to be.
+The same scoring logic underpins everything from the 60-point per-event minimum to the specific Sprint-Drag-Carry standards and the rules for alternate cardio events.
+The test is, in effect, a full-body syllabus of functional fitness.
+Soldiers who want a structured training program built around the exact physical qualities the AFT measures, strength, explosive power, anaerobic capacity, core stability, and aerobic endurance, can find one through CF ONE training programs.

 The six events are: